andrewmmeans/heavy-equipment-auction-price-prediction/README.md

 ## Data Processing

-The data was very messy so a very cutthroat process was used where most features were dropped.
+The data was very messy with over 52 different features, so a very cutthroat process was used where most features were dropped.
 Features with high correlation to sales price and features that we had a hunch about were kept.
-They include:
-- Machine Hours Current Meter
-- Product group (type of equipment)
-- Year Made
-- Tire Size
+We also got rid of all rows with NaN values.

 ## Exploratory Data Analysis